Djpatel00/youtube-playlist-downloader/README.md

 # Ytube Downloader V 2.0 (YTube Downloader-2.0)

--> New feature of selecting quality of video in youtube playlist added.
+-> New feature of selecting quality of video in youtube playlist added.<br>
 -> Optimised the code.

 New App size: 11 MB